louisstow/splashpack/README.md

 * Modify `manifest.webapp` and add your app name, description and developer details.

+* Modify `static/script.js` and replace the URL with your app URL on line 10.

 * Replace the icons in `static/` with your own at `60px by 60px` and `128px by 128px`.